sunrise2075/frontend-nanodegree-arcade-game/README.md

 By the arrow keys, you can move the player around on the stone blocks and grass blocks.

-Be Careful to avoid being knocked by any enemy bug, or the player will die and a new round og game will start automatically!
+Be Careful to avoid being knocked by any enemy bug, or the player will die and a new round of game will start automatically!

 Just enjoy the game!